Agadir: Moroccan rule

 In 1913, the cities (Agadir N'Ighir and Founti) totaled less than a thousand inhabitants.
 On 15 June 1913 French troops landed in Agadir.
 In 1916, the first pier was built near Founti – a simple jetty, later known as the "Portuguese jetty", which remained until the end of the 20th century.
 After 1920, under the French protectorate, a port was built and the city saw its first development with the construction of the old Talborjt district located on the plateau at the foot of the hill.
-Two years later, beside Talborjt along the faultline of the river Tildi construction of the popular district of Yahchech began.
+Two years later, beside Talborjt along the fault line of the river Tildi construction of the popular district of Yahchech began.

 Around 1930, Agadir was an important stop for the French airmail service Aéropostale and was frequented by Saint-Exupéry and Mermoz.

-In the years from 1930, a modern central city began to be built according to the plans of the urban planner Henri Prost, director of the Urban Planning Department of the Protectorate, and his deputy Albert Laprade: a horseshoe layout based on the waterfront around a large avenue perpendicular to the waterfront – the Avenue Lyautey, since renamed Avenue du Général Kettani.
+From 1930 onwards, a modern central city began to be built according to the plans of the urban planner Henri Prost, director of the Protectorate's Urban Planning Department, and his deputy Albert Laprade.
+The design featured a horseshoe layout centred on a large avenue perpendicular to the waterfront – the Avenue Lyautey, since renamed Avenue du Général Kettani.
 In the 1950s, urban development continued under the direction of the Director of Urban Planning Morocco, Michel Ecochard.

 After 1950 and the opening of the new commercial port, the city grew with fishing, canning, agriculture, and mining.
 It also began to open up to tourism due to its climate and hotel infrastructure.
 Several years later from 1950 to 1956 Agadir organized the Grand Prix of Agadir and, from 1954 to 1956, the Moroccan Grand Prix.

 In 1959, the port was visited by the yacht of the Greek shipping magnate Aristotle Onassis and his guest, Winston Churchill.